NYUAD-CRC/Benchmarking/README.md

 # Benchmarking
-This repository includes various benchmarking applications
+This repository includes various benchmarking applications to be used for testing new nodes or during downtime.